Open-Models-Startup/docs-vite/docs/enterprise/installation/air-gapped-installs.md

 ---
 title: &title Air Gapped Installs
-description: &description StackBlitz supports air gapped installations for networks that have restricted outbound network access.
+description: &description OpenModels supports air gapped installations for networks that have restricted outbound network access.
 head:
   - ['meta', {property: 'og:title', content: *title}]
-  - ['meta', {property: 'og:image', content: 'https://developer.stackblitz.com/img/og/enterprise-installation-air-gapped-installs.png'}]
+  - ['meta', {property: 'og:image', content: 'https://openmodels.wiki/img/og/enterprise-installation-air-gapped-installs.png'}]
   - ['meta', {name: 'twitter:title', content: *title}]
   - ['meta', {name: 'twitter:description', content: *description}]
 ---

 # {{ $frontmatter.title }}

-StackBlitz supports air gapped installations for networks that have restricted outbound network access.
+OpenModels supports air gapped installations for networks that have restricted outbound network access.
 Air gapped installs will not require outbound network access, but application and license updates will need to be applied manually.

 ## Installing to an Existing Cluster

 For the air gapped installations, you will need:

 - the access to a container image registry where images from the air gapped bundled will be mirrored and re-tagged,
-- an enterprise license with air gapping enabled; contact [enterprise@stackblitz.com](mailto:enterprise@stackblitz.com) if you need one.
+- an enterprise license with air gapping enabled; contact [enterprise@openmodels.wiki](mailto:enterprise@openmodels.wiki) if you need one.

 ## Downloading Releases for Installation

-You will need to download a the following from your StackBlitz Enterprise license page:
+You will need to download a the following from your OpenModels Enterprise license page:

-- a StackBlitz Enterprise Edition License,
+- a OpenModels Enterprise Edition License,
 - Kots CLI (if not already installed),
 - Kots Admin Console release that matches the installed Kots CLI version,
-- latest StackBlitz Enterprise release bundle (`.airgap` file).
+- latest OpenModels Enterprise release bundle (`.airgap` file).

 If you need to create a support bundle for troubleshooting, you can also download the Support Bundle CLI.